 There are a couple of ways to determine if your firewood is well seasoned.
 Different types of wood will take different amounts of time.

-Generally harder, hotter burning woods like gum take longer to season than softer, cooler burning wood like white pine.
+Generally harder, hotter burning woods like gum or oak take longer to season than softer, cooler burning wood like white pine.

 If you like tips on frugal living, self sufficiency and consuming less, sign up to our newsletter below, I would LOVE to have you!